Our bottom line

 - Great purchases intro rate – If you’re looking to buy something that you can’t afford to pay for in one go, this card will help you spread the cost over up to 18 months.
 That gives you a sizeable period of time to clear the bill without paying interest, one of the longest deals on the market today.

-- Points everywhere – You don’t just get points on your Tesco spending, you get them everywhere, albeit at the lower rate of one point for every £8, with the minimum spend £8.
+- Points everywhere – You don’t just get points on your Tesco spending, you get them everywhere, albeit at the lower rate of one point for every £8, with the minimum spend of £8.

 - Freedom to spend – You can spend your Clubcard vouchers in Tesco, but you could also convert them into bigger discounts at its many partners.
 You can treble them at theme parks Alton Towers and Legoland, or turn every 50p in Clubcard vouchers into a £1.50 discount at Pizza Express.